We’re constantly testing and reviewing different web hosts here at Tooltester, and we’ve deemed a couple of them good enough for us.

 - Site backups: you only get 14 days automatic backups on the lower plans.
 You’ll need to move up to the Business 3 plan to get 20 days.
 Manual backups and cloud backups are also available.
 Backups can be downloaded too.

-- Migrations: Kinsta has a WordPress plugin for you to automatically migrate a site into Kinsta.
+- Free migrations: Kinsta has a WordPress plugin for you to automatically migrate a site into Kinsta.
 But all plans also come with some professional migrations that Kinsta’s team will do on your behalf; not many other providers offer this.

 - WordPress only: you won’t be able to install any other CMS on a Kinsta server.